Union Fire Protection District

-The Union Fire Protection District, abbreviated UFPD and also known as Union Fire/Rescue, has primary responsibility for fire suppression & emergency medical services for the city of Union, Kentucky and outlying areas.
+The Union Fire Protection District, abbreviated UFPD and also known as Union Fire/Rescue, has primary responsibility for fire suppression and emergency medical services for the city of Union, Kentucky and outlying areas.
 The Union Fire Department was established in 1969.
 The Union Ambulance District was founded September 10, 1989.
 The two departments were united in 2000.

-Today UFPD operates 3 engines, 1 aerial ladder truck, 3 ambulances, 1 tanker, 1 brush truck, 1 utility truck, and 3 command vehicles out of two stations.
-The department also has a 35-foot fire safety trailer acquired with a grant from the Federal Emergency Management Agency.

-The Fire Chief is currently Chief Michael Morgan.
+The Fire Chief is currently Chief Aaron Gruelle.